 8. Montréal en Lumière – Montreal, Québec

 Montréal en Lumière is a festival that combines all the best that Montreal has to offer: music, food, arts and one all-night, mostly free, party night!
 The festival in itself is held at the end of February and usually lasts 10 days.
 During the festival, culinary events are held throughout the city, shows and concerts are given by local and international talents and an incredible outdoor site is erected in Old Montreal.
+It is a great venue for romantic things to do in Montreal during winter.
 And the largest event, the big finale, is called Nuit Blanche: for that very special winter night, public transportation is free and runs all night, art galleries and venues are open – most of them are free of charge – and a great parties are held across the city.
 The concept of Nuit Blanche, which first started in Paris in 2002, is now held in more than 25 cities around the world including Toronto, Ottawa, Huntsville, Winnipeg and Halifax.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.